 Professional Resume: resume

 Academic Work: MS in Electrical Engineering, BS in Psychology, and BS in Computer Science, from a mix of Cornell University, Reed College, Portland State University, and Boston University.
-I have also studied Buddhist Philosophy at Ranjung Yeshe Institute in Nepal, and Maitripa College.
+I have also studied Buddhist Philosophy at Ranjung Yeshe Institute in Nepal and Maitripa College.

 Software: